canonical/postgresql-operator/README.md

 This repository contains a [Juju Charm](https://charmhub.io/postgresql) for deploying [PostgreSQL](https://www.postgresql.org/about/) on virtual machines ([LXD](https://ubuntu.com/lxd)).
 To deploy on Kubernetes, please use [Charmed PostgreSQL K8s Operator](https://charmhub.io/postgresql-k8s).

 This operator provides a PostgreSQL database with replication enabled: one primary instance and one (or more) hot standby replicas.
-The Operator in this repository is a Python script which wraps PostgreSQL versions shipped by the Ubuntu jammy series, providing lifecycle management and handling events (install, configure, integrate, remove, etc).
+The Operator in this repository is a Python script which wraps PostgreSQL versions distributed by Ubuntu Jammy series and adding [Patroni](https://github.com/zalando/patroni) on top of it, providing lifecycle management and handling events (install, configure, integrate, remove, etc).

 ## Usage

-Bootstrap a [lxd controller](https://juju.is/docs/olm/lxd#heading--create-a-controller) to juju and create a model:
+Bootstrap a [lxd controller](https://juju.is/docs/olm/lxd#heading--create-a-controller) and create a new Juju model:

 ```shell
 juju add-model postgresql